nakutakaa/phase-1-tasklister-mini-project/README.md

 You can see each of the components that are in our form's HTML:

 1. the label for our input field ("Task description:")
-2. the input box, with the placeholder content "description", and
+2. the input box, with the placeholder content "description",type="submit" value="Create New Task" and
 3. the button that's created by the `submit` input tag

 Let's take a closer look at the opening `<form>` tag.
 You'll see it includes an